Jvctori/multimodal-ai-JVchatbot/README.md

 $resumo This is a long text that needs to be summarized

-$traduzir Hello, how are you?
+$traduzir Hello, how are you? (to translate to portuguese)

 $traduzir.ru Oi, como você esta? (to translate to russian)